ChrisStoneham/microsoft-365-docs/microsoft-365/compliance/inactive-mailboxes-in-office-365.md

 For more information about retention policies, see [Learn about retention policies and retention labels](retention.md).

 If you use a retention policy to make an inactive mailbox, Microsoft 365 continues to process the retention policy on the inactive mailbox.
 This means if the retention policy is configured to retain and then delete content, items will be moved to the Recoverable Items folder when the retention duration expires, and then eventually purged from the inactive mailbox.
-If retention policy isn't configured to deleted items, then items that haven't been permanently deleted by the user (before the mailbox was made inactive) won't be moved to the Recoverable Items folder and will be retained indefinitely after the mailbox becomes inactive.
+If retention policy isn't configured to delete items, then items that haven't been permanently deleted by the user (before the mailbox was made inactive) won't be moved to the Recoverable Items folder and will be retained indefinitely after the mailbox becomes inactive.

 You might consider creating a Microsoft 365 retention policy specifically for inactive mailboxes.
 Here are some reasons for doing this and things to keep in mind.